 IRS Jeopardy Assessment

-IRS Jeopardy Tax Assessment Explained
+IRS Jeopardy Assessment Explained

 The IRS can assess taxes without following the normal procedures to ensure prompt collection and protect the government’s interest.

-What is an IRS Jeopardy tax assessment?
+What is an IRS jeopardy tax assessment?

-The IRS uses a Jeopardy Assessment when it believes tax collection is at risk.
+The IRS uses a jeopardy assessment when it believes tax collection is at risk.
 This can occur because of the taxpayer’s current actions or potential future actions.
 This can happen due to the taxpayer’s actions or possible future actions.

 This lets the IRS quickly assess and collect taxes, even if the taxpayer has not filed a return.